Frequently Asked Questions

 Whether you need content adapted for healthcare workers, teachers and educators, social workers, leaders or a corporate or non-profit environment, I can customise the approach accordingly.

-Keynote presentations (typically 45-90 minutes) focus on inspiration and education, with some interactive elements but primarily delivered content.
+• Keynote presentations (typically 45-90 minutes) focus on creative energy, inspiration and education, with some interactive elements.

 Workshops and workshop series include much more experiential learning, creative activities, small group work, and practical skill-building.
 Both can be customised, but workshops allow for deeper exploration and integration of concepts.

-For virtual workshops, I send a simple supply list in advance (just basic items like paper and grey lead pencils or coloured crayons, markers or pencils).
+For virtual workshops, I send a simple supply list in advance if needed (just basic items like paper and grey lead pencils or coloured crayons, markers or pencils).

 The focus is always on process over product, so expensive or specialised materials are not needed.